jmgarciamaleno/linux-setup/README.md

-# linux-setup
+# Linux-setup

-Project to setup all the apps and configuration that I use in a Linux environment.
+Project to setup most apps that I use in a Linux environment.

+## Apps

+ToDo.

+## Install

+ToDo.

+## Uninstall

+ToDo.